yellowshippo/isogcn-iclr2021/README.md

 ### Local install

 We are using poetry, thus first install it following the instruction on https://python-poetry.org/docs/ .
+Then, update the `Makefile` to `PYTHON ?= 'poetry run python3'` or explicitly specify the `PYTHON` environment variable on the execution of the `make` command.

 For GPU environment,

 ```
-make poetry
+PYTHON='poetry run python3' make poetry
 poetry install
-make install_pyg_gpu
+PYTHON='poetry run python3' make install_pyg_gpu
 ```

 For CPU environment,

 ```
-make poetry
+PYTHON='poetry run python3' make poetry
 poetry install
-make install_pyg_cpu
+PYTHON='poetry run python3' make install_pyg_cpu
 ```

 , and set `GPU_ID = -1` in the `Makefile`.